riot-ci/RIOT/MAINTAINING.md

 If you disagree with the assessment of a previous review, you may remove a certain "Reviewed:" label.

+When all "Reviewed:" labels are set you may give your approval for the PR.

 #### Github etiquette

 It is good etiquette to describe what you reviewed, even if you gave the PR a